 Best iPhone headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPhone headphones you can buy in 2020.

 The iPhone is one of the finest phones around.
-With thousands of apps, a user-friendly design and amazing camera, no wonder it's the handset of choice for millions of people around the world.
+With thousands of apps, a user-friendly design and an amazing camera, no wonder it's the handset of choice for millions of people around the world.
 The biggest draw for us, though, is the brilliant sound quality.

 It's just a shame about those EarPods.
 Apple's wired earbuds don't come close to doing the iPhone's sound quality justice, while the AirPods are better but still good rather than great.
 To truly unleash its potential, you need the best headphones your budget will allow.

 So which will you choose?
 Wireless or wired?
 Noise-cancelling or noise-isolating?
 In-ear, on-ear or over-ear?
 Have a look and see which jump out at you.
-And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.

 The bad news?
 These have a plastic headband, which feels less premium than their predecessors' metal one.
 But the upside is they're lighter, and hence more comfortable to wear for extended periods.
 Which you will do once you've had a listen - they sound superb, very open and spacious, giving every element of the track room to breathe.
 But there's also plenty of detail, and a subtlety to the dynamics that few headphones can match.
 Oh, and they're also some of the best noise-cancellers around.
 A great option for anyone able to spend a bit more.

 Read the full review: Sony WH-1000XM3